teodosii/react-notifications-component/README.md

 ## Migration from v1

 * Ref usage has been deprecated.
-Import `store` from library and use it for adding and removing notifications
+Import `Store` from library and use it for adding and removing notifications
 * `touchSlidingBack` has been renamed to `touchRevert`
 * Default values for transitions have been slightly changed
 * `dismissIcon` has been removed.
 Use `showIcon` instead.
 If you relly on customized close icon, then stick to custom content.